JacobSima/lyricsfinderappReact/README.md

-Find the Deploy application to this link :https://jacobsima.github.io/lyricsfinderappReact/#/
+Find the Deployed application to this link :https://jacobsima.github.io/lyricsfinderappReact/#/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).